albertmeronyo/ConceptDrift/README.md

 predict change (or stability) of meaning of concepts over time in the Semantic Web, i.e. on RDF/RDFS/SKOS/OWL datasets.

-For extended demos/results, see [http://albertmeronyo.github.io/ConceptDrift]
+For extended demos and results, see http://albertmeronyo.github.io/ConceptDrift

 Directories on this repo: